Joe91/fun-bots/.github/CODING_GUIDELINES.md

   VEXT player objects can also cause problems when keeping their references.
 To avoid that, save the player id or name, and look for the player object with `PlayerManager:GetPlayerById()` or `PlayerManager:GetPlayerByName()` when needed.
-If you are using ids as an index you should keep in mind that these ids aren't unique, so when a player disconnects the id gets reassigned to the next player that joins.
+If you are using ids as an index, you should keep in mind that these ids aren't unique, so when a player disconnects the id gets reassigned to the next player that joins.
 You should subscribe to the player deleted or destroyed events and clear the necessary data.